 church work and marriage mentoring.

-Things you have most enjoyed working as a faculty member of the
+working as a faculty member of the residency:

 Warren Stark, D.O.